Carol R. Ember and Melvin Ember

 For example, suppose one is examining the possible relationship between male mortality rates in warfare and frequency of polygyny (see M. Ember 1974 for a test of the hypothesis that high male mortality in warfare should be associated with appreciable polygyny).
 For information on a given society with regard to male mortality in warfare, one would look in categories Mortality (165), Instigation of War (721), and Aftermath of Combat (727) and might find ethnographic material from 1890 indicating that many men died in warfare.
 For information on extent of polygyny (category 595) the researcher may find the best information to be from 1950.
 If you used these two pieces of information (one from 1890 and the other from 1950) you might very well have a case that looks like it does not support your hypothesis.
 This would be an error if the society had appreciable polygyny in 1890 but did not have much in 1950.
 Pacification by external authorities might have eliminated war, thus evening out the sex-ratio, and thereby lessening polygyny.
 In this instance, the data from either 1890 or 1950 might support the hypothesis (high male mortality/high polygyny or low male mortality/low polygyny), but mixing data from different time periods would have created an “error.”

 The Computerized Cross-Cultural Concordance (C. R. Ember 1992) was developed to help researchers see if times and places match across different samples.
 One of the most useful aspects of this concordance is that it gives the researcher the appropriate sources to look at in the HRAF Collection of Ethnography if she or he wants to match cases in another sample.
 HRAF processes an extensive set of sources for each society included in the archive.
 Usually there are multiple time and place foci, so it is important that a researcher attend to the need to choose exactly the right focus.
-Researchers who want to use data already available from other samples commonly use the Ethnographic Atlas summary (Murdock 1967) or the Standard Cross-Cultural Sample (Murdock and White 1969) The codes for the Standard Sample (published by many different authors) have appeared in two journals (Ethnology and Cross-Cultural Research [formerly Behavior Science Research] ).
+Researchers who want to use data already available from other samples commonly use the Ethnographic Atlas (EA–in its full form or the summary form (Murdock 1962-1971; Murdock 1967) or the Standard Cross-Cultural Sample (SCCS–Murdock and White 1969) The codes for the Standard Cross-Cultural Sample (published by many different authors) have appeared in two journals (Ethnology and Cross-Cultural Research [formerly Behavior Science Research] ).
 Many have been reprinted in Barry and Schegel’s (1980) Cross-Cultural Codes and Samples, and have been put into computer format for the World Cultures electronic journal.
-A more recent discussion of the matches between HRAF or eHRAF and the Standard Cross-Cultural Sample and the Ethnographic Atlas can be found in C. R. Ember (2007).
-In eHRAF you can now find the matches to the SCCS sample and we plan to do the same for other samples in the future.
+The codes for the Ethnographic Atlas can now be found online in D-PLACE (https://d-place.org/).
+A discussion of the matches between HRAF or eHRAF and the Standard Cross-Cultural Sample and the Ethnographic Atlas can be found in C. R. Ember (2007).
+In eHRAF you can now find the matches to the SCCS sample and the matches to the EA sample; we also display the lists of cases for the SCCS and the EA on our home page.

 If the researcher does not need information from outside HRAF, sampling from the HRAF Collection of Ethnography can proceed differently.
 The HRAF Collection itself can be used as a sampling frame (a list to sample from) and researchers can randomly choose cases from that list by using a table of random numbers.
 (Your library might not have the complete collection.
 Check with your librarian for the cultures found in your library.)